-For example, a portion of grain may require about 1 cup of water and ½ cup of millet, amaranth, oats, quinoa or rice.
+For example, a portion of grain may require about 1 cup of water and ½ cup of rice or millet.

 The cooking time varies with the size and shape of the bean.
 A larger bean such as pinto beans or kidney beans will usually take about 20-30 minutes.

 Smaller beans and lentils will cook in 10-20 minutes.
 You may need to experiment to find the exact time for each legume.